4 August 2017

 by Kendall Robbins

-Through Connected City’s series of projects, artists, designers, architects, musicians, producers and other creative practitioners from the UK and Korea will address common challenges in their cities of sustaining creative industries and engaging the community to participate in the process of urban regeneration through culture.
+Through Connected City’s series of projects, artists, designers, architects, musicians, producers and other creative practitioners from the UK and Korea will address common challenges in their cities of sustaining creative sector and engaging the community to participate in the process of urban regeneration through culture.
 Projects will run from July to October 2017 with the final projects presented at the Connected City conference in Seoul on 31 October.

 For the first Seoul Biennale of Architecture and Urbanism, running 1 September – 5 November, the British Council’s Architecture Design Fashion team have commissioned two projects in collaboration with the Biennale under their theme of Production City which examines the role of making and production in London and Seoul.